danimedi/danimedi.github.io/_posts/2025-06-26-a-family-malady.md

 my heart was broken but pounding,
 heart-quakes at every moment,
 my legs trembling, my head tumbling.
-I was a coward one week ago —
+I was a coward one week ago,
 they didn’t catch me.
 But I'm telling the truth now.
 Why does it feel so painful?